srares13/keyboard-cursors-and-selections/IMPORTANT_CHANGES.md

 <br>
 <br>

-**If it's your first install, you won't have to check the new changes.**
+**If it's your first install, you won't have to check the new important changes.**

 <br>
 <br>